0xSMW/mgmt/README.md

 # MGMT / SMWII
-Management documentation for Stephen M. Walker II.
+Documentation for Stephen M. Walker II.
 Nothing to see here.